-Smartphones and tablet don’t just use “processors”, they use Systems-on-a-Chip (or SoC).
-But what the heck is an SoC?
+Smartphones and tablet don’t just use “processors”, they use what’s called a System-on-a-Chip (or SoC).
+But what is an SoC?
 The one-liner would be that it is the equivalent of a computer motherboard, including main processor, graphics processor and memory — on a single chip.
 I’m writing this partly because I want to refer to it later on, but also because most of us read plenty of generic comments such as “the smartphone X is powered by the ARM Y”.
 This is supposed to give us a clue as for how fast a smartphone/tablet is, but it really does not.
 Here’s why.

 SoC from 10,000ft